-To travel to Canada with an eTA Canada a passport is required that is valid for at least until one day after you leave Canada.
-Furthermore, it is required that the passport possess a digital chip with biometric data from the owner.
+To travel to Canada with an eTA Canada, a passport is required that is valid for at least one more day after you leave Canada.
+Furthermore, the passport must possess a digital chip with biometric data from the owner.
 You can only travel to Canada with the passport that was used to apply for the eTA.
 The passport number is linked to the eTA during the application.
 If an (expired) passport is replaced with a new one, this new passport will always have a new passport number, meaning the eTA with the old passport number becomes invalid.

 The link between the passport and the eTA

 All eTA travel authorisations are linked to the passport that was used during the application procedure of the eTA.
 This concerns the passport number, which is unique for each passport.
 In the eTA application form you are asked for the passport number, to which the eTA is then linked.
 An eTA Canada is only valid if the passport that was used to apply for the eTA is still valid, and is used to travel.
 As soon as the passport expires, the validity of the eTA expires alongside it.
 The new passport needs to be used to apply for a new eTA.

 Additional passport requirements to apply for an eTA include the presence of a chip containing biometric data of the owner of the passport.
 All British passports that are currently still valid contain this required chip with biometric data.